Domattee/DroneManager/README.md

 the observing drone will rtb on its own.
 This swapping happens indefinitely.
 To stop the mission, do `uam-rtb`.
 3. To fly drones from any position to their start position one-by-one you can use `uam-reset`.
 This should only be used in Gazebo, in the real demo, the drones should already be at their start positions.

+## Web Interface

+We also provide a simple web interface to show the current state of any connected drones or running missions.
+We use this mainly during showcases to have something nice to show It features a map, with tiles on the side to show the status of the drones.
+If the drones have an RTSP stream, that is also shown.

+TODO: SCREENSHOT

+### Installation

+TODO: ALL

+### Running it all

+TODO: ALL